Patryk94A/lab/learning-log.md

 # Learning Log - Will add here some learning updates what i am currently working on and what i did.

 ## 05-04-2025
+- Recovered my Github account
-- Github account, and first steps with Kubernetes and VIM (Started Udemy Course: Kubernetes Masterclass for Beginners)
+- First steps with Kubernetes (Started Udemy Course: Kubernetes Masterclass for Beginners)
+- First steps using VIM

 ## 06-04-2025
-- Kubernetes Deployments, Linux Screensplit and VIM commands
+- Finished Deployments module in the course.
+Was trying to make notes and understand what i have done.